Garden of Cosmic Speculation: Features

-The garden is inspired by science and mathematics, with sculptures and landscaping on these themes, such as black holes and fractals.
+The garden is inspired by science and mathematics, with sculptures and landscaping on these themes, such as black holes, fractals, and DNA.
 The garden is not abundant with plants, but sets mathematical formulae and scientific phenomena in a setting which elegantly combines natural features and artificial symmetry and curves.
 It is probably unique among gardens, drawing comparisons with a similarly abstract garden in Scotland, Little Sparta.

 Access

 The garden is private but usually opens for only six hours on two days each year for 1500 ticket holders through the Scotland's Gardens programme and raises money for Maggie's Centres, a cancer care charity named for Maggie Keswick Jencks, the late wife of Charles Jencks.

 Depiction in music

 The garden is the subject of an orchestral composition by American composer, Michael Gandolfi, which he composed for a joint commission from the Boston Symphony Orchestra and the Tanglewood Music Center.
 The piece was subsequently recorded by the Atlanta Symphony Orchestra conducted by Robert Spano, and nominated for "Best Contemporary Classical Composition" at the 2009 Grammy Awards.